icon-project/icon-project.github.io/docs/score_deploy_guide.md

 }
 ```

-As you cannot review your SCORE status using tbears CLI until the SCORE is active, as a workaround you can check the SCORE status on the tracker.
+As you cannot review your SCORE audit status using tbears CLI until the SCORE is active, as a workaround you can check the SCORE audit status on the tracker.
 The SCORE status will become 'active' only when the auditor accepts the audit result.

 ![](./images/score_active.png)